 Lynn Lewis Ribeiro

-Lynn runs a hypnosis business and has also taught piano for many years.
-Her hypnosis busineses is well known for its high quality results after only a single visit.
+Lynn ran a hypnosis business and has also taught piano for many years.
+Her hypnosis busineses was well known for its high quality results after only a single visit.
 Her aim is to publish hypnosis audio tapes.

 Silver Lining Hypnosis website